syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 ![](monthview_images/inlinecustomview.png)

 ## Selection
-You can customize the default appearance of selection UI in the cells.
+You can customize the default appearance of selection UI in the month cells.

 * [Selection customization using style](#selection-customization-using-style)
 * [Selection customization using custom View](#selection-customization-using-custom-view)